AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Of the 30 sample images, 8 were unfair for the model to try to predict (the blue coded labels).
 Of the remaining 22 images, the model predicted 19 correctly, and 3 incorrectly. **This gives an accuracy of 19/22 = 86.4%**

+>**Note**
->**Note** If I had more time to really analyze it, we could build a Confusion Matrix *for each class* in order to come up with classification specific precision and recall metrics.
-Perhaps tune each classification's probability threshold based on its ROC curve (Receiver Operating Characteristic) to optimize its metrics.
+>If I had more time to really analyze it, we could build a Confusion Matrix *>for each class>* in order to come up with classification-specific precision and recall metrics.
+Perhaps tune each classification's probability threshold based on its ROC (Receiver Operating Characteristic) curve to optimize its metrics.
 But would threshold tuning cause cross-classification issues, in a multi-classification situation?
 Hmmm.... will have to dig into this more in the future.
-I'm running out of time to meet my Term 1 deadline, EVEN WITH the automatic 4-weeks extension (after missing the original term1 deadline)! :\
+I'm running out of time to meet my Term 1 deadline, EVEN WITH the automatic 4-weeks extension (after missing the original term1 deadline)! :(

 **Observations**: